humgate/annotation-examples/README.md

-Some custom annotation examples for type, field and method annotations
+- Some custom annotation examples for type, field and method annotations
+- Reversing liked list using recursion